stormpath/stormpath-dotnet-documentation/docs/request_objects.rst

 Request Objects
 =================

-When the Stormpath middleware is added to your |framework| request pipeline, these types will be available for each request:
+When the Stormpath middleware is added to your |framework| application pipeline, these types will be available for each request:

 * Stormpath Client (``IClient``)